 Startup Staffing Grid Means of Specifying Skills, Timing and How to Hire for Each Function

 Startup Staffing Grid: How to work out what skills and experience are needed to run your business may seem pretty obvious.
 However, it’s worth taking time to figure out what they are and when you’ll need them.
 Some abilities will be needed right away.
 Some you’ll need full-time, others you can sub-contract or outsource, as and when needed.

 Using the startup staffing grid you can identify what’s needed, when and how you’ll meet the need at an early stage.
 Then you will not be tearing your hair out later, wondering how to deal with the problem.
 Here is a startup staffing grid, though of course, you’ll need to adapt it to your special circumstance, with the right subjects on the two axes.

 The general rule to apply is not to hire unless absolutely essential.
-Any action that avoids adding to overhead and committment at the beginning is basically good.
+Any action that avoids adding to overhead and commitment at the beginning is basically good.
 There are many examples of venture funded startups where an excess of liquidity has turned out to be a disadvantage!
 It allows ‘over-hiring’ people to fill jobs that may change rapidly.

 Startup Staffing Grid (example)

 If you do absolutely have to hire people, make sure that you have a flat organization.
 Happily a flat organization is almost synonymous with starting your own business.
 Don’t build hierarchies, or so-called ‘stovepipe’ structures.
 Make sure you hire people that are highly motivated, share the vision and have personal traits that you respect.
 Look at staffing across the organization, rather than dealing with recruitment piecemeal.
 Use of the startup staffing grid will help you to see the full picture and jobs in context.

 The incentives you offer don’t always need to be financial, but make sure that people are going to commit and give them a real reason to be there.
 When you are hiring, avoid denigrating yourself.
 You are starting the business, after all.
 I made the mistake of thinking since I was not a trained sales person, and that I should get in professionals.